aaikedw/fada-import-specs/FADA-import-specs.md

 - validation report review
 -- option to ignore specific errors
+-- option to correct common errors (add line for species only when info is present on line to declare synonym)
+_Note: this would indeed require a possibility to edit species properties in a grid, however, I believe we should clearly define which fields we may want to edit through the interface and which ones we don’t (and would thus require editing in Excel).
+For this, we definitely need to document the most common cases.
+I don’t expect the need for this functionality for the DwC-A import as these data should already be validated during the import in the parent database, but it would be worthwhile to consider in case the same rules could be applied._
--- option to correct common errors (add line for species only when info is present on line to declare synonym) -- option to correct errors in original Excel file and re-upload the data [option to download file in Excel format with already committed changes during upload report review]
+-- option to correct errors in original Excel file and re-upload the data [option to download file in Excel format with already committed changes during upload report review]
 - import preview
 - import preview review